![]() |

 Answer:

-Here in this poem, I find the image of dry seas in the entire earth the most surprising because this promise of the speaker is managed in a very interesting fashion.
+Here in this poem, I find the image of dry seas on the entire earth the most surprising because this promise of the speaker is managed in a very interesting fashion.
 After reading his lovable promises, I keep on pondering the state of the earth without water.

 REFERENCE TO THE CONTEXT